aota/kaleidofest.ca/info.md

 For washroom locations, please see festival site map.

-## Programs?
+## Festival Guides?
-Programs for sale $2 at the Carrot prior to festival, and at the info and merch booths during festival.
+Festival guides are for sale $2 at the Carrot prior to festival, and at the Info Booth (located on the Festival Square: 93 St & 118 Ave).

 ## Festival FAQs

 ### Festival Dates and Times?
-Friday, September 12: 8:00 pm – 12:30 am
+Friday, September 11: 8:00 pm – 12:30 am
-Saturday, September 13: 10:00 am – 12:30 am and
+Saturday, September 12: 10:00 am – 12:30 am and
-Sunday, September 14: 12:00 pm – 6:00 pm
+Sunday, September 13: 10:30 am – 6:00 pm

 Please check performance schedules for details.